flutter_p2p_connection

 and FlutterP2pClient

-provide powerful streams to listen for various events and state changes:
+provide streams to listen for events:

 streamHotspotState()